 This degree will give you a strong grounding in fundamental chemistry.
 You'll also develop specialist knowledge of green chemistry, which is increasingly important in industry as regulations tighten and chemical resources become harder to find.

 This course is accredited by the Royal Society of Chemistry, assuring the quality of our teaching.
-This course partially meets the academic criteria for Chartered Chemist (CChem) status.
+This course meets the academic criteria for Chartered Chemist (CChem) status.

 Spend a year working on a research project with one of our renowned research groups.